Mabel K. Staupers: Early career and public health

-While working as a private nurse in Washington and New York, Staupers helped establish the Booker T. Washington Sanatorium.
-It was the first and one of the few in-patient centers founded to care for African Americans with tuberculosis, at a time when other hospitals refused black medical experts privileges or staffing positions.
-Staupers was superintendent for the Booker T. Washington Sanatorium from 1920 to 1922.
+While working as a private nurse in Washington, DC and New York, Staupers helped establish the Booker T. Washington Sanatorium, in 1920.
+It was the first inpatient center of its kind in Harlem and was founded to care for African Americans with tuberculosis, at a time when other hospitals refused Black medical experts privileges or staffing positions.
+Staupers became superintendent for the Booker T. Washington Sanatorium from 1920 to 1921.
+In 1921, Staupers was granted a fellowship at the Henry Phipps Institute in Philadelphia.
+In the same year following her fellowship, 1922, she was asked to conduct a survey of the needs of the Harlem community related to health.
 She used her influence and management skills and became executive secretary of the Harlem Committee of the New York Tuberculosis and Health Association, a position she held for twelve years.
-In December 1935, Staupers attended a gathering of African American women leaders, organized by Mary McLeod Bethune to establish the National Council of Negro Women.